Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 Single binary download.
 No npm, pip, apt, brew, or any package manager required for installation or operation.

 Everything Fleet needs is compiled into the binary.
-No dynamic module loading, no remote resource fetching, no CDN dependencies.
+No dynamic module loading, no remote config, no CDN dependencies — what you download is exactly what runs.

 Enterprise governance built in